Is it really that important to get a home inspection?

 If you’re going through the home buying process right now, you may be debating if you need a home inspection.
 Home inspections are a standard part of the home buying process, and they help protect the buyer from unforeseen issues with the property.
 The home inspection covers everything from your electrical outlets to the condition of your roof.
 Here are five of the top reasons why getting a home inspection is so important.

 1. Get Peace of Mind About the Safety of Your Home

-A home inspection is the best way you can have peace of mind about the quality of your home.
+A home inspection is the best way you can have peace of mind about your home’s quality.
 Some reveal problems that are more than inconvenient or costly.
 They’re unsafe.
 Structural issues, asbestos, carbon monoxide, and other home problems put your safety and the safety of your loved ones at risk.
 But you may not know your home has these kinds of issues until you get an inspection.

 2. Gather Information to Make an Informed Purchasing Decision

 Having a home inspection gives you all the information you need to make an informed final decision on whether or not a home is right for you.
-Sometimes an inspection will reveal an issue with the house that are deal-breakers for you—giving you one last chance to bail on buying the home if you are unhappy with the results of the inspection.
+Sometimes, an inspection will reveal an issue with the house that are deal-breakers for you—giving you one last chance to bail on buying the home if you are unhappy with the inspection results.

 If the inspection doesn’t reveal any significant problems with your house, that’s great!
 You can be more confident than ever that the place you’re buying will make the perfect home.

 3. Have More Negotiating Power

-Maybe the results of the inspection don’t make you want out of the purchase, but they could make you want to negotiate with the seller.
+Maybe the inspection results don’t make you want out of the purchase, but they could make you want to negotiate with the seller.
 Increased maintenance and repair costs could surface, revealing that your offer price is too high.
 An inspection gives you the power to revisit negotiation so you can pay an amount that’s fairer and more favorable to your bank account.

 4. Find Out About Future Home-Related Costs